Nexis-Network/homepage/content/docs/import/import-from-postgres.md

 For more command options, see [Advanced pg_dump and pg_restore options](#advanced-pg_dump-and-pg_restore-options).

-## Restore data to Exzo Network with pg_restore
+## Restore data to Nexis Network with pg_restore

-Restore your data to the target database in Exzo Network with `pg_restore`.
+Restore your data to the target database in Nexis Network with `pg_restore`.

 <Admonition type="note">
 If you assigned database object ownership to different roles in your source database, consider adding the `-O, --no-owner` option to your `pg_restore` command to avoid errors.
 See [Database object ownership considerations](#database-object-ownership-considerations).